What is Black History Month and why does it matter?

 Moreover, at the time when Woodson advanced the idea in the early 20th century, the legacy of both figures had broad appeal and cultural relevance in the US.

 The shift from a week to a month began in two places around the same time.
 In Chicago, Frederic H Hammurabi Robb, a student activist founded the House of Knowledge cultural centre and used that institution to build a community around advancing the idea of moving Negro History Week to Negro History Month.
 Due to Woodson’s influence in his home state of West Virginia, African Americans there started to celebrate February as Negro History Month.
+In addition, Kent State University Black United Students (BUS) were one of the first organizations to advocate for Black History Month.

 The momentum from the civil rights movement of the 1950s and 1960s, which campaigned against racial segregation and disenfranchisement of Black people, would play a critical role in raising awareness of Black history in universities and civil rights organisations.